jdhenke/celestrium/doc/paper.md

 ### General Future Work

+> @haosharon, see all the issues we've discussed
+>
+> Additionally, making Celestrium able to read **and write** to the DB would be a whole other ball game.
+>
+> related to infrastructure, declare v1.0.0 pursuant to [semantic versioning](http://semver.org/).
+> this is incredibly practical for developers depending on this.
+>
+> not interesting but worth mentioning unit testing and continuous integration

 Celestrium is currently in a v1.0 state.
 For the future, there are many features we'd like to add.